Profit Hawk - Amazon Inventory Management Software

 Start at the source.
 Have an honest conversation with your supplier about their production schedule.
 Can they start production earlier if you give them better forecasts?
 Can they source raw materials faster?
 Sometimes paying a bit extra for priority handling or premium materials can shave weeks off manufacturing time.

-If your current supplier consistently misses deadlines, it might be time to find a backup supplier or even switch entirely.
 One seller we know was constantly dealing with 8-week production times from their overseas manufacturer.
 They found a supplier in Mexico who could produce the same product in 3 weeks.
 Not only did this cut their lead time in half, but it also reduced shipping time and simplified customs since it was all within North America.
 Their conversion rate jumped 28% because they could keep inventory levels more consistent, leading to faster delivery promises.

 Building a strong relationship with your supplier helps too.
 A supplier who values your business will prioritize your orders, communicate proactively about potential delays, and work with you to find solutions.
-If you're a significant customer, negotiate for better terms – shorter production windows, priority during peak seasons, or the ability to split orders for faster partial shipments.
+If you’re a significant customer, negotiate for better terms: shorter production windows, priority during peak seasons, or the ability to split orders for faster partial shipments.

 Streamline Shipping and Freight